Alice Nkom: Career

 Nkom has represented numerous clients prosecuted under Section 347 bis of the Cameroonian Penal Code, which imposes penalties of up to five years in prison for same-sex relationships.
 Her work has garnered international attention and support, while also exposing her to challenges such as death threats and efforts to revoke her legal license.

 Nkom's most famous case was in 2005 when she defended a group of men who were arrested during a raid of a gay bar in the Cameroon capital city.
 The men were in prison for a year however in 2006 the UN's working group on Arbitrary Detention reviewed the case and criticized Cameroon for arresting the men because of their sexuality.
-As well the UN labeled the anti-sexuality offenses in Cameroon's Penal Code as a violation of the international human rights laws.
+The UN also labeled the anti-sexuality offenses in Cameroon's Penal Code as a violation of the international human rights laws.

 In January 2011, she was threatened with arrest by a representative of Cameroon's Ministry of Communication after ADEFHO was awarded a €300,000 grant by the European Union.
 Later that year, she represented Jean-Claude Roger Mbede, a man imprisoned for three years for "homosexuality and attempted homosexuality" following a series of SMS messages to a male acquaintance, and who was named a prisoner of conscience by Amnesty International.

 In 2006 and 2013, she was a keynote speaker at the Human Rights conferences that took place in conjunction with the OutGames, in Montréal, Canada and Antwerp, Belgium, respectively.

 In 2018, she founded and has since been president of the Collectif des Familles d'Enfants Homosexuels (COFENHO) is support of families of LGBTQ people.

 In 2022, she was appointed a member of the Permanent Forum on People of African Descent by the United Nations Human Rights Office of which the aim is to fight discrimination against Black and mixed-race people around the world and to develop a legally binding instrument.